 Employees will be more likely to come up with new ideas if they feel they are in control of their own destinies.

-Key Takeaway: The advantages of laissez-faire leadership include encouraging personal development, empowering group members, and increasing creativity.
+The advantages of laissez-faire leadership include encouraging personal development, empowering group members, and increasing creativity.

 Disadvantages of Laissez-Faire Leadership

 There are also some potential disadvantages of laissez-faire leadership: